Rubentxu/hodei-pipelines/docs/Server_Integration_Summary.md

 ## 🎯 Executive Summary

 We have successfully completed EPIC-08 (Resource Pool Architecture Implementation) with **231 tests passing** and **100% compilation success**.
-Now we need to integrate this comprehensive functionality into the Hodei Jobs Server crate through EPIC-09.
+Now we need to integrate this comprehensive functionality into the Hodei Pipelines Server crate through EPIC-09.

 This document outlines the complete integration plan, required changes, and next steps.